Wael-Mattar/Wael-Mattar/README.md

 ### Hi there 👋 I'm Wael Mattar
  - 🔭 I’m interested in coding.

-- 🌱 I’m currently studying computer science at University Of Balamand(UOB).
+- 🌱 I’m a computer science graduate with experience in full stack development.

 - 👯 I’m looking to collaborate on working on new projects.

-- 📫 How to reach me: wael.mattar@std.balamand.edu.lb
+- 📫 How to reach me: waelmattar11@gmail.com